 Representations may be made against the application in order to be considered valid objections must be based on one of the 3 licensing objectives.
-These are:

 - preventing gambling for being a source of crime and disorder, being associated with crime and disorder, or being used to support crime